 Editor: Ian Czekala

-This glossary, a continual work in progress like our other glossaries, aims to provide the context necessary to understand much of the spectral jargon in scientific papers on the arXiv.
+This guide, a continual work in progress like our other guides, aims to provide the context necessary to understand much of the spectral jargon in scientific papers on the arXiv.
 This page will give an overview of how spectroscopy works and what spectral lines are frequently observed by astronomers.
 In the future, look for more information on how spectral information is taken across the electromagnetic spectrum as well as more information about spectral lines important for diagnostics of certain astrophysical phenomenon.

 It is not an exaggeration to state that a large part of astronomical knowledge would have gone undiscovered if it were not for the optical spectrograph.
 Now, modern spectroscopy techniques work across the electromagnetic spectrum and many important discoveries are being made in regimes previously closed to astronomers, such as the radio, submillimeter, infrared, and x-ray.